Arduino Mega - LCD I2C

 This image is created using Fritzing.
 Click to enlarge image

-LCD I2C Arduino Mega, Nano Arduino Mega
+LCD I2C Arduino Uno, Nano Arduino Mega

 Vin 5V 5V